guodong1111/Fluttin/README.md

-# fluttin
+# Fluttin

-A Flutter version of koin.
+A pragmatic lightweight dependency injection framework for Flutter developers.

 ## Getting Started
 This is the Flutter version of koin, which is almost the same as the original koin in use.
 It's just that dart's closure doesn't support receiver type, so it looks a bit complicated in this class But the principle is the same.